Call (888) 883-2483

 If the VA overpays a Veteran by committing an administrative error, the law states that no debt may be created.
 In other words, if the VA awards benefit based solely on administrative error, the Veteran gets to keep those funds.
 That sounds simple, but the VA may still try to recoup overpayment in these instances.
 When this happens, a Veteran must take action to protect his or her rights.

-Many times, the VA will try to recoup the debt because they do not believe it was created by administrative error.
-The VA General Counsel has clarified that any error created in whole or in part by the Veteran may be collected by the VA.
-In order to fight against the collection of overpaid benefits paid due to administrative error, Veterans must show they had no fault in the creation of the overpayment.
+Often, the VA will try to recoup the debt because they do not believe it was created by administrative error.
+The VA General Counsel has clarified that the VA may collect any error created in whole or in part by the Veteran.
+To fight against the collection of overpaid benefits paid due to administrative error, Veterans must show they did not fault the creation of the overpayment.

-If a Veteran is able to prove that the overpayment was a direct result of an administrative error made by the VA, they can keep the overpayment funds they received.
+If a Veteran can prove that the overpayment was a direct result of an administrative error made by the VA, they can keep the overpayment funds they received.
 However, failure to do so could result in the Veteran having payments taken out of their monthly disability compensation.

 Waiver of Overpayment